 - Submerge the baby bottles upside down, allowing water to fill to the entire cylinder without any air bubbles.
-Place the nipples in the water as well.
+Place the nipples in the water, too.

-- Bring the water to a boil on your stove and keep it boiling for at least five minutes.
-The back burner is the safest one to use for boiling water as there is less of a chance of it getting knocked to the floor.
+- Bring the water to a boil on your stove, keeping it boiling for at least five minutes.
+The back burner is the safest one to use for boiling water as there is less chance of it being knocked to the floor.